-(i)-(j) (No change)
+(i)-(j) (No change.)

-(k) Markouts shall include the type of infrastructure material, where known or reasonably estimated, using the following letter designation codes in Table B below.
+(k) Markouts shall include the type of infrastructure material, where known or reasonably estimated, using the following letter designation codes at Table B below.
 Composition codes are to appear once per linear markout or every time there is a change in diameter or composition.
-These letter designation codes will be used in addition to the letter codes in Table A:
+These letter designation codes will be used in addition to the letter codes at Table A above.